Push to get fentanyl off streets includes helping addicts

 Elliott says their center can have up to 85% success at getting addicts to live productive lives.
 She also says drugs and addiction can lead people down a path they would have never imagined.

-“Family can help by not enabling their addicts by, when you give them fifty dollars to go buy a pair of tennis shoes for their kid go to school, and it ends up in cocaine or fentanyl or whatever, you’re enabling,” said Elliott.
-“And it’s very hard for a grandparent or brother or sister or whatever to sit back and say no you can’t have.
-No I’m not going to help you in that way.”
+“Family can help by not enabling their addicts by when you give them $50 to go buy a pair of tennis shoes for their kid to go to school, and it ends up in cocaine or fentanyl or whatever, you’re enabling,” said Elliott.
+“And it’s very hard for a grandparent or brother or sister or whatever to sit back and say no, you can’t have.
+No, I’m not going to help you in that way.”

 Elliott says she has seen fentanyl and other drugs turn people.

-Elliott says crime and drugs often go together because someone with an addiction can do things they would not normally do.
+Elliott says crime and drugs often go together because someone with an addiction does things they would not normally do.
 But she adds that cutting back on drugs and in many cases crime, the work has to start at home.

 Elliott says if you can, call Word of Life or someone else for treatment.